 ALLVM: Exploring the benefits for software performance, security and reliability if all software on a system (either all userspace software or or userspace+OS software) is available in a rich virtual instruction set that can be analyzed and transformed by sophisticated compiler techniques (think Java bytecode, but for all software).

 The LLVM Compiler Infrastructure: A novel virtual instruction set and compiler infrastructure that enables lifelong analysis and transformation of programs in arbitrary programming languages.
-LLVM is a key foundation for some of our other ongoing projects, including ALLVM and HPVM.
+The LLVM infrastructure has been distributed in open source form under a liberal license since October 2003.
+Since then it has been adopted by a large number of commercial and academic organizations, including many major commercial products.
+LLVM is also a key foundation for some of our other ongoing projects, including ALLVM and HPVM.